lvmcnei1/mae301-2026spring-growagarden/proposal/idea.md

 We plan to use a GPT-style language model to generate planting plans and advice.

 How could your nanoGPT work feed into this?
-The nanoGPT model could be used as a custom generative component as well as for fine-tuning.
-The custom generative component will control what is outputted and is fine tuned on gardening text.
+The nanoGPT model could be fine tuned on gardening datasets and used as a generative component that produces planting plans and gardening advice from user inputs.

 ## MVP Scope
 What can you realistically build in 6 weeks?